pjss1223/tLaSDI/README.md

 The data for all examples will be made available on request.

+## Description of Parameters

+-seed - int, seed for random number generators

 ## Acknowledgements

 This code makes the use of the codes from the following projects: